How to maintain your hardwood floor

 - A mat or rug in front of sinks/washers will prevent potential water damage to your wood floor.

 - Please wait a month after your floor is refinished to use any cleaner or water on your hardwood floor.

 After a new floor install

-Overall, you will save yourself quite a bit of stress and grief if you remember it’s not uncommon to have some minor defects in a finished floor.
+You will save yourself quite a bit of stress and grief if you remember that it’s not uncommon to have some minor defects in a finished floor.
 Small, temporary side-effects will almost always disappear during the curing and maturation process.